-Assessment strategies are used to evaluate student learning during and after service delivery.
+Assessment strategies are used to evaluate learners before, during and after service delivery.

+Entry assessments are often diagnostic and used to determine eligibility for services.

-- 3. Formative assessment is a part of the instructional process, used by service providers and students during service delivery that provides feedback to adjust ongoing services and learning to improve students' achievement of intended instructional/program outcomes (FAST SCASS, October 2006). - 4.
-Summative assessments are used to evaluate student learning at the end of a service period.
-Summative assessment helps determine to what extent the service and learning goals have been met.
+Formative assessment is part of the process used by service providers during service delivery, which provides feedback to monitor and adjust ongoing services.

+Summative assessments are used to evaluate learners at the end of a service delivery plan to determine learner success.